California Boating Safety Requirements

 Visit www.dbw.ca.gov for more information on quagga and zebra mussels or call (916) 327-1851.

-The California Boater Education Card (also referred to as the California boating license) is proof that a boater has taken and passed an approved boater education course.
+The California Boater Education Card is proof that a boater has taken and passed an approved boater education course.

 The California Department of Boating & Waterways offers a Boater Education Card to prove that you are a safe boater.
 This can have benefits such as savings on marine insurance.